Biographical Summary

 Click here for list of biographies, etc.

-Brian J Ford is a prolific research scientist who launched major science programms for the BBC, and his books pioneer new approaches in bringing science to the public.
-Over 100 editions of his books have been published all around the world, and he appears in TV programmes produced in studios ranging from Hollywood to Delhi, and from Germany to Japan.
-He was recently awarded a NESTA Fellowship in London, was presented with the inaugural Köhler medal in America for his work in microscopy, and in 2006 has been nominated for the prestigious Faraday Medal of the Royal Society in London.
+Brian J Ford is a prolific research scientist who launched major science programms for the BBC.
+His books pioneer new approaches in bringing science to the public.
+Over 130 editions of his books have been published around the world, and he appears in TV programmes produced in studios ranging from Hollywood to Delhi, from Germany to Japan, and from Singapore to London.
+He was a NESTA Fellow 2004-2007, was presented with the inaugural Köhler medal in America for his work in microscopy, and became the BBC's top-rated science presenter.
+There is an online Nationmaster biography.

 He is a prominent scientist, broadcaster and lecturer, who was writing a weekly newspaper column on science before he was a student.
-He studied biology at Cardiff University, but became dissatisfied with the direction science was taking (the subject of his books Nonscience (1971) and Cult of the Expert (1982).
-He left to establish his own laboratory as an undergraduate to work on a new interdisciplinary approach to research.
-His revolutionary textbook Microbiology and Food, written in his twenties, addressed many of the issues he experienced as a student and soon established a new philosophy for food science.
-Brian was elected a Fellow of the University in 1986, is a member of the University Court, and in 2006 was elected President of the Association of Past Students..
+He studied biology at Cardiff University, but became dissatisfied with the direction science was taking, the subject of his books Nonscience (1971) and Cult of the Expert (1982).
+He left University to establish his own laboratory to work on a new interdisciplinary approach to scientific research.
+He was elected a Fellow of Cardiff University in 1986, was been a Member of the University Court 1981-2017, and was the President of the Association of Past Students.
+His innovative textbook Microbiology and Food, written in his twenties, addressed many of the issues he experienced as a student and soon established a new philosophy for food science.
 He has made unique contributions to science and is a world authority on the microscope (the subject of many of his best-selling books).
-His scientific work has been published in many languages, but he is best known as a gifted expositor of science to the public.
+A Google search for microscope research in 2011 shows his site at No 1 in over 27,000,000 sites world-wide.
+His scientific papers have been published in many languages, though he is best known as a gifted expositor of science to the public.

-He pioneered regular ‘science reports’ on television news, went on to introduce regular science to BBC radio with Start the Week and Newsbeat.
-He then launched his own programmes Science Now and Where Are You Taking Us? for the BBC, to appear as presenter on Food for Thought on Channel Four and then to host Computer Challenge, the first science-based television game-show.
+Ford pioneered regular ‘science reports’ on television news, went on to introduce regular science to BBC radio with Start the Week and Newsbeat.
+He then launched his own programmes Science Now and Where Are You Taking Us? for the BBC, appeared as presenter on Food for Thought on Channel Four and then to host Computer Challenge, the first science-based television game-show.
+His pioneering two-hour programmes on topics including heart attacks and cancer were said by the BBC to have pioneered audience participation.
 He has broadcast on The Food Programme, Woman’s Hour, Newsnight, Any Questions? and Sky Television News.
-In 1998 he joined Round Britain Quiz as a regular team member, partnering Lady Antonia Fraser, and features in his Science Hour phone-in sessions for LBC.
+In 1998 he joined the annual Round Britain Quiz, partnering Lady Antonia Fraser, and he has featured in his Science Hour phone-in sessions for LBC.
 Ford’s popular book, BSE: The Facts was written in a week and published within a month, a record in scientific publishing.

 His work is widely reported and discussed in journals including Scientific American, Nature, New Scientist, The Microscope and the British Medical Journal; his discoveries feature in many text-books and CD-ROMs.
-There are now over 100 editions of his books in print around the world, not only textbooks but also the popular 101 Questions about Science.
-His First Encyclopaedia of Science (for the pre-teens) sold over 70,000 copies.
+In addition to textbooks he has also written the popular 101 Questions about Science books.
+His First Encyclopaedia of Science (for the pre-teens) sold over 70,000 copies in a month.
 Brian J Ford contributes to The Guardian, The Daily Telegraph and The Times.
-He is a leading broadcaster (Medical News devoted a leader to his TV appearances and said he was a ‘rare master of the art’), and has appeared with Michael Parkinson, Danny Baker, Lulu, Carol Vorderman and many others.
-Ford has served on major scientific bodies in London and Cambridge.
+He is a leading broadcaster (Medical News devoted a leader to his TV appearances and said he was a ‘rare master of the art’), and he has appeared on TV with Michael Parkinson, Danny Baker, Lulu, Carol Vorderman and many others.